 In this blog post, I will discuss what free motion applique quilting is, some of Monica's best tips, and an easy project explicitly designed to teach you this method so you can go on and add personal flair to your applique quilts.

 I am engrossed in the art of quilting but most specifically mesmerised by free-motion applique.
 Especially Monica's unique style of sketchy applique.
 It is something that I really want to try, perhaps master even.
-And leading up to our new online Mystery Quilt Course, 'I, Valentine,' I thought it would be a good time to share an applique quilting technique that may seem daunting.
+Leading up to our new online Mystery Quilt Course, 'I, Valentine,' I thought it would be a good time to share an applique quilting technique that may seem daunting.
 Still, after you dive in, it is fun and forgiving and adds a unique artistic flair to your quilts.
-Now, I am a complete novice at this technique; however, considering our new mystery quilt is all about applique quilting, it would be fun to delve into Monica's tips and techniques.
+I am a complete novice at this technique; however, considering our new mystery quilt is all about applique quilting, it would be fun to delve into Monica's tips and techniques.
 Perhaps we could all learn and try something new together.
 What is Free-Motion Applique Quilting?

 Free-motion quilting is a technique where you essentially draw with your needle.
 Amazing textile effects can be created from this technique, and the best part is you can really personalise your quilts with your own artistic expression, which you can see from Monica's Love Birds Quilt below.

 Love Birds Quilt Free Motion Applique Quilting (Sketchy Applique): Quilt as you go.
-Get Pattern Here

 So How Can You Get Started With Free-Motion Applique Quilting?: On our YouTube channel we have a tutorial all about it where we use Monica's Sketchy Flowers pattern to demonstrate.

 Sketchy Flowers is a fun cushion designed to help you learn and improve your free-motion sewing skills in 10 steps.
 Each shape has a different motion for you to practice, from up and down to curves, spirals and swirls giving you the confidence to “Sketchy Appliqué” with ease!
 Finished cushion size is 20” with a piped edge and button closure on the back.
-This is a workshop in a pattern that you can follow along with the FREE YouTube tutorial with Monica Poole.

 Step 1: Prepare your quilt sandwich with safety pins to stop the top fabric from curling on the edges.